September Audition Frequently Asked Questions

 Upon acceptance, SAB will provide directions for submitting a financial aid application to interested families.

-Note: if you have already submitted a TADS application in 2017 for another educational institution, you do not need to reapply.
+Note: if you have already submitted a TADS application for the 2019-20 school year for another educational institution, you do not need to reapply.

 Is on-site housing available?